Updated April 6, 2023

 - Click on the data analysis tab.

-- Choose Anova Single factor from Analysis dialogue box.
+- Choose Anova Single-factor from the Analysis dialogue box.

 - Now select the input range as shown below.